-Though not often, there might be times when you need to know a specific SID of a specific user account or all the user accounts.
-If that's the case, follow the below steps to find SID of a user in Windows 10.
+Though not often, there might be times when you need to know a SID of a user account or all the user accounts.
+If that’s ever the case, follow the below steps to find the SID of a user in Windows 10 & 11.

-Windows provides several different ways to find SID of any user or all users.
-For simplicity's sake, I've divided the post into two major sections with different methods in them.
-The first section shows you ways to find SID of a specific user and the second section for all users.
+Windows provides several methods for determining the SID of any or all users.
+For clarity, I’ve separated the post into two major sections, each showing two methods.
+The first section describes how to find the SID of a specific user, while the second section covers all users.

-If you want to know the SID of your own user account i.e, the current user, it is pretty easy.
-Just execute the below command.
+If you want to know the SID of your own user account, i.e., the current user, run the below command.

-As soon as you execute the command, it will your user name and the associated SID.
+When you run the command, it will show your username and the associated SID in the output.

-To find SID of another user, you should use the below command.
-Don't forget to replace USERNAME with the actual username of the user you are trying to get the SID of.
+get sid.
+So, execute the below command while replacing USERNAME with the actual username of the user you are trying to get the SID.

 wmic useraccount where name="USERNAME" get sid

-Since you already know the username, unlike the first command, the command will just show the SID of the target user.
+As soon as you run the command, the Command Prompt window shows the SID of that user.
+Since you already know the username, unlike the first command, the command will show the SID of the target user.

 To find the SID of all users in your system, follow one of the below methods.
 Both work the same.